iMoneza/imoneza-php-api/docs/02-connection.md

 The connection object is responsible for accepting your credentials, sending a request, retrieving a response and emitting any errors.
 To use the connection object, you must have access to both API's (access and management).
-You will also need a PSR-3 compatible logger (Monolog is included by default), and Curl (There is an interface available if you'd like to create your own connection toolset void of curl).
+You will also need a PSR-3 compatible logger (Monolog is suggested), and Curl (There is an interface available if you'd like to create your own connection toolset void of curl).

 ### Constructing the Connection Object